top of page

 • ETL listed Mark (USA/Canada): Certif.
 No.5034347

-• Electrical Safety IECEE CB Scheme certified by Intertek Semko AB, NCB Sweden, IEC + Nat.Dev.: Certif.
+• International Electrotechnical Commission (IEC) IECEE CB Scheme, Electrical Safety, certified by Intertek Semko AB, NCB Sweden, IEC + Nat.Dev.: Certif.
 No. SE-117707

 • We operate a quality system aligned with ISO 13485, 21 CFR 820, and the NOM-241-SSA1-2025 Good Manufacturing Practices principles.